 - CAPPADOCIA TOURS

 Stop at Heybeliada and Buyukada which is the largest island of the Princes’ Islands archipelago.
 During summer the Princes’ Island area is a popular destination because of the beautiful beaches and the incredibly peaceful surroundings.
 As car traffic is forbidden here, you will enjoy a horse-drawn carriage tour of the island and discover this not spoiled nature jewel.

 |IST-8||Full Day||Istanbul||65 €uro|

-An hour’s boat ride from city centre, this group of island take their name from Byzantine times when the princesses where sent there on exile.
+Princes’ Islands Tour, An hour’s boat ride from city centre, this group of island take their name from Byzantine times when the princesses where sent there on exile.
 There are nine island, five small and four relatively large.
-No motor vehicle is permitted, transport being provided by horse-drawn carriages.
+No motor vehicle is permitted, transport being provide by horse-drawn carriages.
 On the Island there are many glorious 19th century mansions with characteristic overhanging balconies, most of which are inhabited only during the summer.

-During the Byzantine period, princesses and other royalty where exiled on the islands and later members of the Ottoman Sultans family were exiled there too, giving the island their present name.
+During the Byzantine period, princess and other royalty where exiled on the islands and later members of the Ottoman Sultans family exiled there too, giving the island their present name.
 They were taken by the Ottoman fleet during the siege of Constantinople in 1453.
-During the nineteenth century, the islands became a popular resort for Istanbul’s wealthy, and Victorian-era cottages and houses are still preserved on the largest of the Princess Islands.
+During the nineteenth century, the islands became a popular resort for Istanbul’s wealthy and Victorian-era cottages and houses are still preserve on the largest of the Princes’ Islands.

 The islands are an interesting destination because they allow insight into a multicultural society in modern Turkey, possibly alike to the multicultural society that once existed during the Ottoman Empire in places such as nearby Istanbul.